-- a) tree protection or preservation;

-- b) protected species;

-- c) utilities (rail, road/footpaths, water, overhead/underground services);

-- d) public access;

-- e) the health and stability of neighbouring trees.
+- a) tree protection or preservation; - b) utilities (rail, gas, water, overhead/underground services); - c) public access (road/footpaths); - d) the health and stability of neighbouring trees.

 All constraints affecting a site should be carefully examined and considered as part of the tree work planning process.
-Where constraints are identified, specific control measures must be implemented:
+Where constraints are identified, specific control measures for each constraint type must be implemented such as:

-- a) to manage risk to as low as reasonably practicable (ALARP); - b) to ensure necessary third-party consents are obtained; - c) to help develop and inform a safe system of work for the intended operation; - d) to allocate specific resources to effectively manage, control and safeguard/protect against any constraints imposed; - e) to ensure environmental loss is not sustained and habitats are protected.
+- a) manage risk to as low as reasonably practicable (ALARP); - b) ensure necessary third-party consents are obtained; - c) help develop and inform a safe system of work for the intended operation; - d) allocate specific resources to effectively manage, control and safeguard/protect against any constraints imposed; - e) ensure environmental loss is not sustained and habitats are protected.

-2.4.6 Site conditions
+3.4.6 Site conditions

-Site layout, access, egress, land use and terrain should be carefully considered as part of the site survey, informing the decisionmaking process regarding equipment access, management of arisings, available working space, ground conditions and the loadbearing capacity of surfaces.
+Site layout, access, egress, land use and terrain should be carefully considered as part of the site survey, informing the decision-making process regarding equipment access, management of arisings, available working space, ground conditions and the load-bearing capacity of surfaces.